 Advanced booking appointments only are available between 08:30 and 12:00

-Available with both doctor and nurse and can be pre-booked by telephoning 01327 842360.
+Available with both doctor and nurse and can be booked by telephoning 01327 842360.

 You may be asked to telephone a different number at the arranged consultation time or the Doctor or Nurse will call you back at a specified time.
 It is important that you have your phone with you and answer promptly.
 The GPs will only attempt to call you once.

-Telephone consultations are particularly useful as a follow up from a previous consultation or for a medication review.
+Telephone consultations are particularly useful as a follow up from a previous consultation or for a medication review with our Clinical Pharmacist.

 If the doctor or nurse needs to carry out an intimate examination you may ask for a chaperone to be present.
-You may choose to have either an available member of staff (usually a nurse) or a person of your choice in attendance.
+You may choose to have either an available member of staff (usually a nurse, and HCA or our Trained Chaperone Ruth) or a person of your choice in attendance.
 You should make your wishes known to the doctor or nurse, or prior to the consultation the receptionist.
 If no suitable person is available another appointment can be made for the examination.